 HOme goods that make a home feel good

-At SWEETGUM Textiles our mission is make homes feel good by making ethically-produced,
+At SWEETGUM Textiles our mission is make homes feel good

 I'm Sandra, the founder of Sweetgum.
 I've always been curious about how certain places have a character to them like no other.
 New England is like that.
 You know when you're in a New England village by the style of the architecture and the cottage gardens overflowing with herbs.
 Sweetgum was founded on that notion that certain places have what urban planners call a "Sense of Place".
 The designs and patterns created for our products strive to capture the character of New England.
 I find inspiration in the natural landscape and my cottage garden.
 Using natural fibers like linen and cotton is important to me, as is insuring that all the printers and cut & sew factories we partner with follow ethical labor practices.
 My mission is to create beautiful products for the home that evoke a sense of place, New England, and make you feel good using them because you know they were made with care.